Corporate Governance

 Chairman

-Stan McCarthy has served as the Chairman of the Board since June 2020, when he replaced David Bonderman.
-Mr. McCarthy became Deputy Chairman in April 2019 and was appointed a Director in May 2017.
+Stan McCarthy has served as the Chairman of the Board since June 2020, having served as Deputy Chairman from April 2019.
+He was appointed a Director in May 2017.
 The Chairman’s primary responsibility is to lead the Board, to ensure that it has a common purpose, is effective as a group and at individual Director level, and that it upholds and promotes high standards of integrity and corporate governance.
 He ensures that Board agendas cover the key strategic issues confronting the Group; that the Board reviews and approves management’s plans for the Group; and that Directors receive accurate, timely, clear and relevant information.

 The Chairman is the link between the Board and the Company.
 He is specifically responsible for establishing and maintaining an effective working relationship with the Group CEO, for ensuring effective and appropriate communications with shareholders and for ensuring that members of the Board develop and maintain an understanding of the views of shareholders.